onzfonz/comp227/src/content/0/en/part0d.md

 ### 6: Install WebStorm

-For this course, I will be asking that you use [Webstorm](https://www.jetbrains.com/webstorm/download/) from JetBrains.
+For this course, you will be using [WebStorm](https://www.jetbrains.com/webstorm/download/), a web development IDE from JetBrains.

-You can do this with the package manager by merely typing `winget install JetBrains.WebStorm` or `brew install --cask webstorm` in your Terminal depending on your configuration.
-Because there is so much integration that we are doing between Webstorm and Git, I'm going to ask that you stick to using it.
+Because there is so much integration that we are doing between WebStorm and Git, I'm going to ask that you stick to using it.
-If you are adamant about using VSCode, then please contact me via Discord ***ASAP*** for some additional instructions.
+If you are adamant about using VSCode or another IDE, then please contact me via Discord ***ASAP*** for some additional instructions.

-*Some of the pictures below may be from PHPStorm, which is just like WebStorm, except it's designed for PHP.
+> **FYI:** Some of the pictures below may be from PHPStorm, which is just like WebStorm, except it's designed for PHP.
-If you see pictures below that have PHPStorm, pretend they say Webstorm, they behave similarly.*
+> *If you see pictures below that have PHPStorm, pretend they say WebStorm, they behave similarly.*
-This also goes for anything that mentions COMP 127 (Assume it's 227).
+> This also goes for anything that mentions COMP 127 (Assume it's 227).

-[WebStorm](https://www.jetbrains.com/webstorm/download/) is a web development editor from JetBrains
-> *Please activate an [educational license](https://www.jetbrains.com/shop/eform/students) from them*.

-If you haven't already, use the command line to download WebStorm.
+Use the command line to download WebStorm.

 |Windows|Mac|
 |:--|:--|